Skip to content

 Browse Test Sets

-In the test sets view one may see the tree of test sets for a project, discover when a test set was last executed and status of execution.
+In the Test Sets view, you may see the tree of test sets for a project, discover when a test set was last executed, and its execution status.

-Since Rapise 7.2 one may change global Test Set filter from All to My Assigned.
-Rapise 8.0 adds one more filter - Framework.
+Since Rapise 7.2, you may change the global Test Set filter from All to My Assigned.
+Rapise 8.0 adds one more filter: Framework.

-Since Rapise 7.3 it is possible to change the way of calculating test set execution status.
-If you are using rerun features or include same test case multiple times into the same test set then it is recommended to set Calculate Test Set Status from Test Runs option:
+Since Rapise 7.3, it is possible to change the way test set execution status is calculated.
+If you are using rerun features or include the same test case multiple times in the same test set, then it is recommended to set the Calculate Test Set Status from Test Runs option:

 Calculate Test Set Status from Test Runs

-If this option is not set then test set status is calculated based on the latest run for each included test case.
+If this option is not set, then the test set status is calculated based on the latest run for each included test case.

 View Test Set Details